Maggie's HBOT chamber for cancer

 There is some research that suggests that HBOT may be beneficial for certain types of cancer, such as head and neck cancer, brain cancer, and breast cancer.
 However, the evidence is not yet strong enough to recommend HBOT as a standard treatment for cancer but evidence is accumulating.

-• One study from 2006 published in the International Journal of Hyperthermia (“”Hyperbaric oxygen as an adjunct to radiation therapy for head and neck cancer: a phase III randomized trial”) suggests that HBOT can enhance the effectiveness of radiation therapy for head and neck cancer.
+• One study from 2006 published in the International Journal of Hyperthermia (“”Hyperbaric oxygen as an adjunct to radiation therapy for head and neck cancer”) suggests that HBOT can enhance the effectiveness of radiation therapy for head and neck cancer.
 The study showed that the combination of HBOT and radiation therapy resulted in better outcomes than radiation therapy alone.

-• Another study from 2015 in the International Journal of Radiation Oncology Biology Physics, found that HBOT may improve the effectiveness of radiation therapy for brain tumors.
+• Another study from 2015 in the International Journal of Radiation Oncology, found that HBOT may improve the effectiveness of radiation therapy for brain tumors.

 • There are also some studies that suggest that HBOT may be beneficial for breast cancer.
 A 2018 study published in the Journal of Cancer Research and Therapeutics found that HBOT may help to reduce the size of breast tumors and improve the effectiveness of chemotherapy.